Geoelycom/Restuarant-web-app/README.md

 # Restuarant-web-app
 Restuarant web-app that gets the type of meal and recipes from an external API.
-Built with web-pack, jquery, Ionic-framework, Materialise css and IIFE design pattern
+Built with web-pack, Babel, jquery, Ionic-framework, Materialise css and the Module design pattern

 ## Built With 🔨